 - Open the Services window.

-- In the Services window, go to Names, under that look for IPsec Policy Agent.
+- In the Services window, go to Names, and under that, look for IPsec Policy Agent.

 - Do right-click on it and click on Restart to start the service again